-- It is possible that discharges from Morrison's Rock (MORR1) will be able to comply with the relevant aspects of the SEPA Aquaculture Regulatory Framework. - Features at risk, identified at this stage, do not appear to influence the feasibility of the proposed site with respect to the regulatory framework. - Morrison's Rock (MORR1) is suitable to progress to the next stage of the preapplication process outlined on the SEPA website. - Contextual site information suggests Morrison's Rock (MORR1) may be able to comply with mixing zone standards.
-It is strongly recommended that default NewDepomod modelling is undertaken prior to any marine modelling, to ensure the proposed biomass can be supported.
+- It is possible that discharges from Caolas Loch Portain (CLP1) will be able to comply with the relevant aspects of the SEPA Aquaculture Regulatory Framework. - As the applicant proposes to relinquish the other site (Ferramus, FERR1) and this represents a consolidation of biomass to the more dispersive CLP1 location, detailed Marine modelling of solid waste is not required in this case. - Features at risk, identified at this stage, do not appear to influence the feasibility of the proposed increase in biomass with respect to the regulatory framework. - Caolas Loch Portain (CLP1) is suitable to progress to the next stage of the preapplication process outlined on the SEPA website. - Contextual site information suggests Caolas Loch Portain (CLP1) may be able to comply with mixing zone standards.
+Calibrated NewDepomod modelling, using 4 transect monitoring is highly advised.
+It is strongly recommended that default NewDepomod modelling is undertaken prior to any marine modelling, to ensure the local impacts of the proposed biomass are acceptable. - Due to the overly conservative nature of BathAuto at sites with high current speeds, 2D marine modelling of bath medicine plumes may be carried out to get a less conservative bath medicine quantity.
+Marine modelling may also help with the calibration of NewDepomod, should this site wish to expand beyond the limits imposed by default NewDepomod modelling.
+Due to the high dispersion at this site, calibration of marine modelling with dye/drogue data is not required.